- Tip 1: Keep Windows Up to Date

 Even if you’re frustrated by lags and a performance decline, you can still get things running well again without replacing your system.

-In this article, we’ll show you 17 ways to speed up a computer that runs Windows 10.
-Let’s begin.
+In this article, we’ll show you more than 15 ways to speed up a computer that runs Windows 10.

 Even though Windows 11 is all the rage right now, Microsoft will still support Windows 10 until 2025.
 So, your PC will continue to receive regular performance and security updates from the software maker.
 While some quality and feature updates are optional, installing them will help get the best out of your system.